eclab/grains/sequence/README.md

 ### HOW TO UNLOCK POT 1 OR POT 2

 In ENTRY MODE, POT 2 is locked.
 In PATTERN MODE, Pots 1 and 2 are locked.
 In PATTERN STEP MODE, Pot 2 is locked.
 What does this mean?
-It means that when first go into one of these modes, the values of the pot are ignored until you turn the pot a little bit (about 1/32 its total distance).
+It means that when you first go into one of these modes, the values of the pot are ignored until you turn the pot a little bit (about 1/32 its total distance).
 You'll need to do that to get Sequence to start listening to the pot.

 ### HOW TO START PROGRAMMING A PATTERN